Alexander Hamilton: Father of American Banking

 I’m Jonathan Evans.

 Kelly Kelly and Mary Gotschall wrote this story for “The Making of a Nation” at Learning English.
-Kathleen Struck was the editor.
+Kathleen Struck and Hai Do were the editors.

-Do you have an opinion about this topic?
+Did you know all this information about Alexander Hamilton?
 Let us know what you think in the Comments section below, or on our Facebook page.

 Words in This Story